Upper School Clubs

 International Thespian Society* | WA Thespian Troupe #8570

-An internationally recognized honors society that promotes, encourages, and rewards students for work in all aspects of theater.
-Club fees are $30 for induction and a $15 troupe fee.
+Internationally recognized honors society that promotes, encourages, and rewards students for work in all aspects of theatre.

 Prerequisites